iamharshit13/100DaysCodeChallange/README.md

   I've mentioned the details on how to set the dataset in the readme file of the same folder 18_FaceMaskDetect. will add the face detection file tommorow after some testing and debugging.
 # 19th Day
-  The face ddctor is complete now it recognizes whether the face detected in the fram s using the mask or not. though the detection's accuracy is above 80% mostly but it defers with lighting condition and poor quality of laptop's webcam.
+  The face detector is complete now. it recognizes whether the face detected in the fram is wearing the mask or not. though the detection's accuracy is above 80% mostly but it defers with lighting condition and poor quality of laptop's webcam.
 Will improve the trained model over time.